dbierer/php-class-notes/php-iii-sep-2024.md

 http://localhost:8883/#/4/21

 ## TODO
+* Q: Are there any tools to assist with a PHP update (e.g. 5.6 to 8.4)?

+* Q: Does PHP 8 automatically introduce efficiencies when passing arrays into functions?

+* Q: Can you provide a good example that shows memory efficiency of ArrayObject vs. array
+* A:

+* Q: What is the `configure` flag needed to put the PHP *.so files in the right place?
+* A: TBD

 * Q: Are there any good places that give examples or challenges regarding design patterns?

 * Q: Any examples of Doctrine attributes usage?